evroon/bracket/README.md

 ### Preview
 <img alt="" src="docs/static/img/bracket-screenshot-design.png" width="100%" />

+# Live Demo
+A demo is available for free at https://www.bracketapp.nl/demo.
+The demo lasts for 30 minutes, after which your data will de deleted.

 # Quickstart
 To quickly run bracket to see how it works, clone it and run `docker-compose up`: